USB 3.0 external drive not recognized in Windows 10/11

 This professional tool features integrated backup functions that allow you to save your data before working on a hard drive.
 That’s a very handy feature for unpredictable and unpleasant situations.

-The software also comes with many other functions for partitioning but it also optimizes your PC to use its resources efficiently.
+The software also comes with many other functions for partitioning, but it also optimizes your PC to use its resources efficiently.

 5. Disconnect your drive and go to BIOS

-If USB 3.0 external drive isn’t detected in Windows 10, you might want to try this simple workaround.
+If a USB 3.0 external drive isn’t detected in Windows 10, you might want to try this simple workaround.
 According to users, you just have to disconnect your drive, enter BIOS, and reconnect your drive.

 After doing that, you can exit BIOS and start Windows 10 normally.